physrisk/website-source/articles/2026/what-happens-if-you-sum-cauchy-random-variates.md

 We know that the [central limit theorem]({filename}/articles/2026/central-limit-theorem.md) holds only if mean and variance of the sample distribution are defined and finite.
-So what happens if we add Cauchy random variates?
+So what happens if we sum Cauchy random variates?
 <!--more-->

 If we want to figure distribution of a sum of random variates, we multiply